P4RASTOO/Challenge_14/README.md

 ### Stages of the Machine Learning Process:

-1) Data Preprocessing: The provided data is likely preprocessed, scaled, and split into training and testing sets.
+1) Data Preprocessing: The provided data is processed, scaled, and split into training and testing sets.
 2) Model Selection and Training: Support Vector Machine (SVM) and Logistic Regression (LR) models are chosen and trained on the training data.
 3) Model Evaluation: The trained models are evaluated using the testing data to calculate precision, recall, and other classification metrics.